The Haunting (1963 film): Plot

-Dr. John Markway narrates the history of the 90-year-old Hill House, which was constructed in Massachusetts by Hugh Crain as a home for his wife.
+Dr John Markway narrates the history of the 90-year-old Hill House, which was constructed in Massachusetts, United States, by Hugh Crain for his wife.
 She died when her carriage crashed against a tree as she approached the house for the first time.
 Crain remarried, but his second wife died in the house from a fall down the stairs.
 Crain's daughter Abigail lived in the house for the rest of her life, never moving out of the nursery room.
 She died calling for her nurse-companion.
-The companion inherited the house, but later hanged herself from a spiral staircase in the library.
-Hill House was eventually inherited by a Mrs. Sanderson, although it has stood empty for some time.
+The companion inherited the house, but hanged herself from a spiral staircase in the library.
+Hill House was inherited by Mrs Sannerson, a distant relative of the companion, although the house has stood empty for some time.

-Markway wishes to study the reported paranormal activity at Hill House and sends invitations for people to join his investigation; however, Mrs. Sanderson demands that Markway allow her heir Luke Sanderson to join.
+Markway wishes to study the reported paranormal activity at Hill House and sends invitations for people to join his investigation; Mrs Sannerson demands that Markway allow her heir Luke Sannerson to join.
 Only two other individuals accept—Theodora, a psychic, and Eleanor Lance, who experienced poltergeist activity as a child.
-Eleanor spent her adult life caring for her invalid mother, whose recent death has left Eleanor with severe guilt.
+Eleanor has spent her adult life caring for her invalid mother, whose recent death has left Eleanor with severe guilt.

-The group find the mansion's walls were constructed with angles askew, resulting in off-center perspectives and doors that open and close by themselves.
-The library contains the ramshackle spiral staircase, from which the previous owner hanged herself.
-During their first night in the house, Eleanor and Theo are terrified by banging sounds made against the door to Theo's bedroom, and hear the voice of a young girl echoing.
-Despite this, Eleanor feels a tentative affinity to Hill House.
-The following day, the group explores the house, discovering a cold spot outside the nursery room.
-Following another night of loud disturbances, the words "Help Eleanor Come Home" are found scrawled in a chalky substance on a wall the next morning, distressing Eleanor.
+The group find the mansion's walls were constructed with angles askew, resulting in off-centre perspectives and doors that open and close by themselves.
+During their first night in the house, Eleanor and Theo are terrified by banging sounds made against the door, and hear menacing laughter.
+Luke and the doctor, however, report the house had been silent for them.
+In the morning, the words "Help Eleanor come home" are found scrawled on a wall, distressing Eleanor.
+The group explores the house, discovering a huge marble composite statue, supposedly of St Francis curing lepers, which seems to echo the string of characters who have lived in the house (Hugh Crain, Abigail and the companion), but also resemble Dr Markway, Luke, Theo and Eleanor.

+The doctor, Luke and Theodora explore the library with the treacherous spiral staircase, but Eleanor has a severe reaction that prevents her from entering.
+Leaning over the veranda to look at the library's tower, she becomes dizzy and is caught by Markway, who speculates that he should send her home, but Eleanor protests.
+Dr Markway discovers a cold spot outside the nursery room.
+Despite these occurrences, Eleanor feels an affinity to Hill House.

-That night, Theo moves into Eleanor's room, and they fall asleep in the same bed.
-Eleanor is awakened by the sounds of a man speaking indistinctly and a woman laughing.
-Fearful, Eleanor asks Theo to hold her hand and soon she feels a crushing grip.
-As Eleanor hears the sound of a young girl crying, she shouts at whoever is causing the child pain.
-Theo awakens to find that Eleanor has moved from the bed to the couch, and Eleanor realizes it was not Theo's hand she held.
+That night, on Markway's insistence, Theo moves into Eleanor's room, and they fall asleep in the twin beds pushed together.
+Eleanor is awakened by the voice of a man speaking and a woman laughing.
+Fearful, she asks Theo to hold her hand.
+As she hears the sound of a girl crying, she shouts.
+Theo awakens to find that Eleanor has moved from the bed to the couch, and Eleanor realises it was not Theo's hand she held.